 You can get the Bayern Ticket either at vending machines in each train station or you can click here to buy it online.
 You can also buy it at the ticket counter, but you will be charged an extra fee there.

 In Füssen, get off the train and hop onto bus number 78 to Hohenschwangau.

 Once in Hohenschwangau, you still have to get to Neuschwanstein Castle.
 You have multiple options and can go either by bus, horse cart or by walking.

 Buses will take you up to the Marienbrücke, Bridge of Mary, from where you have a great view of Neuschwanstein.
 Walking from here to the castle takes about 20 minutes, but it’s an easy path with a gentle downhill slope.

 If you go by horsecart, you will finish your trip a bit below the castle.
 This is as close as you can get to Neuschwanstein without walking.

 The last option is walking.
 Depending on your walking speed, you should reserve about 40 minutes to go uphill.If you walk, s

 Even though the walk takes about 40 minutes, it is usually the fastest option.
 With Neuschwanstein being the most famous castle in Germany, the queues for all other transport options can get so long in summer that you can expect to wait for an hour or longer.

-That is also why we recommend arriving in Hohenschwangau early.
+That is also why we recommend arriving in Hohenschwangau early in the day.
 First, you won’t have to queue as long as during mid-day.
-And second, you really don’t want to miss out on visiting inside just because you didn’t arrive early enough.
+And second, you really don’t want to miss out on visiting the inside just because you didn’t arrive early enough.